 - Link the Pull Request to the right milestone.
 The milestone to choose is the next target release.

-- Add the label “BC break” if the Pull Request introduces a BC Break.
+- Add the label if the Pull Request introduces a BC Break.

-The items above are very important as they will be key to writing a good Release Note and ChangeLog for the next version.
+These actions are very important as they will be key to writing a good Release Note and ChangeLog for the next version.

 - Thank the Pull Request author and anybody else who invested notable energy into the Pull Request (code review, code suggestions, QA validation, usecase specification …).